-Since the beginning of 2012, the Fuel Design Center (FDC) is located in Schinkelstraße 8 in Aachen, which is the core area of RWTH Aachen University.
-The improvement of the institutional structures of the Cluster of Excellence “Tailor-Made Fuels from Biomass“ as well as the requirement to create a sustainable, jointly used research center was essential for the founding of FDC.
-With its structure and orientation, the FDC can be assigned to the profile areas “Mobility & Transport Engineering“ (MTE), “Energy, Chemical & Process Engineering" (ECPE) and “Molecular Science & Engineering“ (MSE).
+Since the beginning of 2012, the Fuel Science Center (FSC) is located in Schinkelstraße 8 in Aachen, which is the core area of RWTH Aachen University.
+The improvement of the institutional structures of the Cluster of Excellence “TThe Fuel Science Center“ as well as the requirement to create a sustainable, jointly used research center was essential for the founding of FSC.
+With its structure and orientation, the FSC can be assigned to the profile areas “Mobility & Transport Engineering“ (MTE), “Energy, Chemical & Process Engineering" (ECPE) and “Molecular Science & Engineering“ (MSE).

 The “Rapid Compression Machine“ (RCM) and the shock tube are operated by the junior research group “Physico-Chemical Fundamentals Of Combustion“ (PCFC) under direction of Professor Alexander Heufer.
-In addition to the employees of PCFC, the research group “Model-Based Fuel Design“ (MBFD) of Junior Professor Kai Leonhard is located at FDC, as it offers more than 600 m2 of office area.
-The FDC does not only house these two junior professorships founded by the Cluster of Excellence: the Cluster office and the speaker of the Cluster are also located at the FDC.
+In addition to the employees of PCFC, the research group “Model-Based Fuel Design“ (MBFD) of Junior Professor Kai Leonhard is located at FSC, as it offers more than 600 m2 of office area.
+The FSC does not only house these two junior professorships founded by the Cluster of Excellence: the Cluster office and the speaker of the Cluster are also located at the FSC.

-Furthermore, the program coordinators of “Power-to-fuel“ (P2F) and the “Center for Automotive Catalytic Systems Aachen“ (ACA) work at FDC.
-Both project houses are closely related to the topics of the Cluster of Excellence TMFB.
+Furthermore, the program coordinators of “Power-to-fuel“ (P2F) and the “Center for Automotive Catalytic Systems Aachen“ (ACA) work at FSC.
+Both project houses are closely related to the topics of the Cluster of Excellence.

-Hence, the FDC offers facilities for interdisciplinary and transdisciplinary work groups as well as guest scientists.
-Therefore, it essentially contributes to a continuation of the Cluster of Excellence “Tailor-Made Fuels from Biomass“ as well as to a structural development of RWTH Aachen University.
-Of course, the FDC shall be continuingly operated as competence center after the end of the second funding line.
+Hence, the FSC offers facilities for interdisciplinary and transdisciplinary work groups as well as guest scientists.
+Therefore, it essentially contributes to a continuation of the Cluster of Excellence “The Fuel Science Center“ as well as to a structural development of RWTH Aachen University.